plexoio/tenam/documentation/assets/readme/technologies.md

   - It is crucial to mention that we maintained responsibility during all interactions with the AI.
 Instead of asking the AI to solve problems for us, we sought examples of problem-solving approaches.
 When faced with unclear responses, we asked GPT4 to clarify specific elements to enhance our understanding.

-  - The project's author (myself) hosts a Spanish-language podcast where discussions around the ethics and morality of Blockchain and AI technology take place.
+  - The project's author (myself) has a Spanish-language podcast episode where discussions around the ethics and morality of Blockchain and AI technology take place.
 This project provided an opportunity to apply all that knowledge.

 - **Podcast:** [Plexo Blockchain](https://podcasters.spotify.com/pod/show/plexoblockchain)